Lora-net/LoRaMac-node/readme.md

     1. This version has passed all LoRa-Alliance compliance tests.
     2. Update the MAC layer in order to be LoRaWAN version 1.0.1 compliant
     3. Applied to all application files the certification protocol change for LoRaWAN 1.0.1 compliance tests.

        **REMARK**: api-v3 application files aren't updated.

     4. Add radio RX_TIMEOUT irq clear into the irq handler.
     5. Removed the end less loop from HAL_UART_ErrorCallback.
     6. Update of the STM32L0 HAL to version 1.6.0
     7. Consolidated the line endings across all project files.
-       UNIX line endings has been choose for almost every file.
-Except the ST auto generated files which have Windows line endings.
+       Windows line endings has been choose for almost every file.

 * LoRaWAN
     1. Updated maximum payload size for US band.